SCALEit-eG/scaleit-interfaces-specification/AppOrchestration/README.md

 ## App Pool - Transfer Side

 ### GET /servers
+Get all registered servers of the pool.

+Response body:
+- PoolServer[]

+Response codes:
+- 200 OK: servers available
+- 204 No Content: no server available

 ### POST /servers
+Register a new server on the pool.

 ### DELETE /servers/{id}
+Delete a server from the pool.

 ### GET /deployments
+Query all available deployments.

+Response body:
+- 200 OK: deployments available
+- 204 No Content: no deployments available

 ### POST /deployments
+Deploy a specific app version to a server.

 ### DELETE /deployments/{id}
+Uninstall an app deployment from a server and if necessary stop it before.

+### PUT /deployments/{id}/start
+Start a deployed app.

+### PUT /deployments/{id}/stop
+Stop a deployed app.

 ## App Pool Configuration
 Reuses the /configure endpoints from [General Interfaces](../GeneralInterfaces).